Pseudo entropy of primary operators in $T\bar{T}$/$J\bar{T}$-deformed CFTs: Pseudo entropy in -deformed CFTs with different deformed states

 where $\tilde\Lambda_1$ and $\tilde\Lambda_2$ are two different IR cutoffs.
 Since we are dealing with two distinct deformation couplings, there is no requirement for the two cutoffs to be identical.
 However, in the case of vacuum states, if we exchange the indices $(1\leftrightarrow 2)$, the path integral constructed through the replica method should remain invariant.
 This symmetry is also satisfied by the result in Eq. \eqref{equ5.2}.
 In the scenario where the two deformation parameters are equal, we must set $\Tilde{\Lambda}_1=\Tilde{\Lambda}_2$.
 Under this condition, Eq. \eqref{equ5.2} reverts to Eq. \eqref{vacuum}.

-In the subsequent part of this section, we shall examine the pseudo-R\'enyi entropy derived from primary operators acting on distinct vacuum states with two different deformation constants in $T\bar{T}$-deformed CFT.
+In the subsequent part of this section, we shall examine the pseudo-R\'enyi entropy derived from primary operators acting on distinct vacuum states with two different infinitesimally small constants in $T\bar{T}$-deformed CFT.
 The states used to construct the transition matrix are now expressed as follows:

 According to appendix \ref{appendixB}, the deformed $k^{\rm th}$ pseudo-R\'enyi entropy is now taking the form

 Through the calculation in appendix \ref{appendixC}, we have the correction to the $k^{\rm th}$ pseudo-R\'enyi entropy with different deformed parameters of $O(c)$ under $T\bar T$ deformation at the late time